bbrietzke/tonyaandbrian/index.md

 ### What can we do in Duluth?

-Duluth is a cool little city on Lake Superior.
+Duluth is a cool city on Lake Superior.
 To see the sites, visit the [tourism website](http://visitduluth.com/home.php) and plan accordingly.

 ### What should I bring?

 Yourself and a sense of humor.
 If you're going to be grumpy or have a sad face, you will get reprimanded.
 Three reprimands and we'll figure out what to do with you.

-We would prefer that you donate to the Rabbit Rescue or to the scholarship fund, instead of bringing gifts.
+In lieu of gifts, we ask that you donate to the Rabbit Rescue (where Augustus was adopted from) or the scholarship fund in memory of the groom's mother.
+The donation sites are still in progress, so check back for the donation sites prior to the wedding.

 ### What are we doing for the wedding?